egovelox/blog/nugae/brew-glossary.md

 public: true
 ---

-Homebrew is a program to install ``packages``, i.e collection of software files installed together at the same time.
+Homebrew is a program to install ``packages``, i.e collection of software-files installed together at the same time.

 ```bash
 brew install git